Garden of One Thousand Buddhas: History

+In 2015 the final Buddha was placed reaching the goal of 1000 Buddhas and 1000 stupas.
+On October 7, 2023, Rabjam Rinpoche officially consecrated the garden.

 Design and symbolism

-Dharmacakra
+Dharmachakra

-Set in the Jocko Valley, the monument itself is a footpath in the shape of a dharmacakra (trns.
+Set in the Jocko Valley, the monument itself is a footpath in the shape of a dharmachakra (trns.
 "Wheel of Dharma"), a central symbol of Buddhism with manifold meanings.
 It represents the teachings of the Buddha, specifically the Noble Eightfold Path and the cycle of life, death, and rebirth.
 As a form of mandala, it can also be said to represent existence in its entirety.
-Five hundred feet in diameter, the path is composed of an outer ring and eight symmetrical lines stemming from the central statue of Tara.
+Five hundred feet in diameter, the path is composed of an outer ring and eight symmetrical lines stemming from the central statue of Yum Chenmo.

 Yum Chenmo, Prajnaparamita

-The deity Prajnaparamita represents the pinnacle of an enlightened woman: a yogini who has, through mastery of wisdom, become a dakini, or female supernatural being.
+The deity Prajnaparamita Devi represents the pinnacle of an enlightened woman: a yogini who has, through mastery of wisdom, become a dakini, or female supernatural being.
 She advocates wisdom through realization of the "empty," or ephemeral nature of the sensual world.
-She is also known as Yum Chenmo, Mahamaya, Prajnaparamita (the symbolic mother of all Buddhas), and is associated with the Hindu concept of Shakti.
+She is also known as Yum Chenmo, Mahamaya, Prajnaparamita (the symbolic mother of all Buddhas).
 Her statue features an ornamental base with traditional Buddhist motifs and is twenty-four feet tall.
+There is a six foot deep vault underneath her holding Buddhist relics and prayers.

 1,000 Buddhas

-Each straight path will be lined with 125 two-foot statues of male Buddhas, representing the 1,000 avatars written of in Buddhist texts who are destined to redeem the world in successive eras, of which Gautama Buddha was only the fourth.
+Each spoke of the Dharmachakra is lined with 125 two-foot statues of male Buddhas, representing the 1,000 avatars written of in Buddhist texts who are destined to redeem the world in successive eras, of which Gautama Buddha was only the fourth.